RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Method 1, shortcuts**

 First install your games inside RPCS3, then right click on each entry and select _Create Shortcut_ followed by _Create Desktop Shortcut_.
-On Windows this will create shortcuts with the .lnk extension, on macOS they will have the .app extension and on Unix/Linux they will have the .desktop extension.
+On Windows this will create shortcuts with the .lnk extension, on macOS they will have the .app extension and on Linux they will have the .desktop extension.

 Then simply move these files from your desktop to your ~/ROMs/ps3 directory and you're done.
 Here's an example of what this could look like on Linux:
 ```